anairo98/openshift-training/docs/Session1.md

     ![Deployment via Yaml](images/deployment_via_yaml.png)

-10. Lastly create the regarding Service of the *adservice* Deployment
+10. Lastly, create the regarding Service of the *adservice* Deployment
 11. Copy the *service.yml* from the **adservice** folder of the GitHub Repository and switch back to the OpenShift Console
 12. Create the service in OpenShift by using the *service.yml* like we did with the *deployment.yml* of the **adservice**